imvickykumar999/Django-CRUD-Form/crudproject/README.md

 ---

+## How Password Reset Works in Django

 If an attacker gains access to your Django `SECRET_KEY`, they can exploit the password reset mechanism to gain unauthorized access to user accounts.
 Django's password reset tokens are signed with the `SECRET_KEY`, so with the leaked key, an attacker can forge valid tokens.
 Here’s how this could be exploited:

-### How Password Reset Works in Django

 1. **User Requests Password Reset**:
    - A user requests a password reset, and Django generates a token that is sent via email.
 This token is signed using the `SECRET_KEY` and contains information such as the user's ID and a timestamp.